andre-st/andre-st.github.io/BICYCLE.md

 # Fahrrad

-_"Driving a car is like watching a movie ,but riding a bike is like acting in one."_
+_"Driving a car is like watching a movie, but riding a bike is like acting in one."_

 ## Übersicht